KPI of the Day – Retail: # Product lines sold per transaction

 This indicator is of great importance for the effective management of product lines.
 Attaining high volumes of product lines sold per transaction reflects that the store has the potential to capture a high percentage of the consumer’s share of wallet.

-Many companies and brands try to diversify their markets by developing their product offer both vertically – whereby products vary in quality and price in order to cover as many customer categories as possible – and horizontally, by offering products which are similar in nature, price and quality, but differ in flavor, color, size, scent or other characteristics.
+Many companies and brands try to diversify their markets by developing their product offer both vertically – whereby products vary in quality and price in order to cover as many customer categories as possible – and horizontally, by offering products that are similar in nature, price, and quality, but differ in flavor, color, size, scent or other characteristics.